 When it’s really cold (below 40 degrees Fahrenheit), your heat pump will employ auxiliary coils to help heat your home.
 However, when these coils are malfunctioning, your heat pump will only blow cool or lukewarm air.

 Your heat pump, just like an air conditioner, relies on refrigerant to heat and cool your home.
 Although it uses much less than a traditional AC unit to pull air in from outside, a leak or low charge will undoubtedly affect the heat of the air blown into your home.

 Contact us today for more heat pump repair solutions!

 If your heat pump is malfunctioning, don’t wait until the problem grows out of control, contact our team of experts.
-Schedule an appointment with NW HVAC online or call (360) 576-9679.
+Schedule an appointment with Northwest HVAC Heating & Cooling online or call us today.
 We also specialize in furnace, air conditioning, and heat pump sales, so get in touch today!